 Jury-rigged means something was assembled quickly with the materials on hand.
-Jerry-built means it was cheaply built.
-Jerry-rigged is a combination of these two words.
-Jerry-rigged is a relatively new word.
-Many people consider it to be an incorrect version of jury-rigged, but it’s widely used in everyday speech.
+Jerry-built means it was cheaply or poorly built.
+Jerry-rigged is a variant of jury-rigged, and it may have been influenced by jerry-built.
+While some people consider it to be an incorrect version of jury-rigged, it’s widely used, especially in everyday speech.

 Here’s where jerry-built differs slightly from jury-rigged: A jury-rig is a temporary solution created with the materials at hand.
 In some cases, a jury-rig may be poorly put together, but that sense isn’t part of the definition.
 Jury-rigs can be clever, innovative, and impressive.
 If something is jerry-built, however, it’s poorly constructed by definition.

 What does jerry-rigged mean?

 The word jerry-rigged may be a blend of jury-rigged and jerry-built, or it may be a variant pronunciation or spelling of jury-rigged.
 (Jerry and jury do sound very close.)
 Jerry-rigged is found by the late 19th-century.

 In everyday speech, the word jerry-rig is widely used, though some sticklers insist that it’s incorrect.
 It’s sometimes used in journalism as well.
 Its definition is the same as jury-rigged.
 For example: “She didn’t know how she was going to get home with all of those groceries, but then, using a few old scraps she found, she jerry-rigged a trailer for the back of her bicycle.”

 Jerry-built, jerry-build, and jerry-builder are all found in the 19th century.